symfoni/brreg-docs/source/includes/_intro.md

 All limited liability companies shall have a cap table unless the company's shares are registered in the public securities register - a precondition for being listed.
 The cap table shall at all times contain an overview of the company’s shareholders, and it will normally determine who may exercise shareholder rights including the right to vote at the general meeting and the right to receive dividends.
 The cap table is in principle public - insight may not be denied.

 ### What is a cap table?
 Upon listing a shareholder in the shareholders' register the company shall notify the shareholder thereof.
-The shareholders’ register shall be updated in accordance with established rules in the Companies Act (§ 4-7) to reflect changes of ownership or pledging of shares .
+The shareholders’ register shall be updated in accordance with established rules in the Companies Act (§ 4-7) to reflect changes of ownership or pledging of shares.
 Shares can be sold or given away without payment unless otherwise stated by law, articles of association or agreement between the shareholders.
 In the case of a sale, the price is normally calculated based on market value.
-Transfer of ownership below market value  are referred to as “gift sale” and may trigger a tax liability.
+Transfers of ownership below market value are referred to as “gift sale” and may trigger a tax liability.
 When shareholders sell or otherwise realize shares, gains will be taxable and losses deductible.
 The Companies Act contains rules on the consent of acquiring shares, and rules on pre-emption rights for the other shareholders.
 An agreement to transfer shares shall be reported to the board of the limited company by the person acquiring the shares.
 The agreement should as a minimum list the parties, the number of shares to be transferred, and at what price.
 Transfers in BrregCapTable will be reported automatically.
-The new shareholder must be notified by the company that she has been included in the shareholder's register and what is listed.
+The new shareholder must be notified by the company that she has been included in the shareholders' register and what is listed.

 <aside class = "success">Companies and shareholders that rely on BrregCapTable may need not keep a separate cap table nor report its details to the government as everything is automated.</aside>

 #### Shareholder agreements
-Shareholder agreements are normally entered into between shareholders of a company and regulate the relationship between them. shareholders are not obliged to enter into such an agreement, but it may be useful. a shareholder agreement obliges only the shareholders who have signed the agreement.
+Shareholder agreements are normally entered into between shareholders of a company and regulate the relationship between them.
+Shareholders are not obliged to enter into such an agreement, but it may be useful.
+A shareholder agreement obliges only the shareholders who have signed the agreement.
 There are no requirements as to how the agreement should look or what it should contain.
 Examples of conditions that can be regulated in a shareholder agreement are rules relating to ownership, demands for dividends, non-compete clauses, impartiality and work/employment requirements.

 #### Conflict between shareholders
 It is not uncommon for conflicts between shareholders to arise regarding the organization and running of a company.
-Since the causes of conflict may be difficult to spot in advance, may make sense to
+Since the causes of conflict may be difficult to spot in advance, it may make sense to

-* Avoid a setup where two owners holds 50% of the shares each and hence become incapable of making majority decisions in cases of conflict
+* Avoid a setup where two owners hold 50% of the shares each and hence become incapable of making majority decisions in cases of conflict
 * Enter into shareholder agreements that clarify how the relationship between shareholders in the event of disagreement.

 In cases where the shareholders no longer manage to cooperate with each other, the district court may, in response to a lawsuit from a shareholder or from the company, decide on the redemption or release of a shareholder's shares.
 Such lawsuits must be regarded as last resort, and there must be weighty reasons.